mozilla/data-docs/src/tools/spark.md

 ### Storage API

-> **⚠** Databricks is shut down as of January 2021.
-The storage API will not work on Google Dataproc.

 First, using the Storage API - this bypasses BigQuery's execution engine and directly reads from the underlying storage.